Brain AVM Study

 - Marie Faughnan, MD, MSc, Cure HHT Scientific Research Director

-HHT Centers of Excellence across North America are now actively recruiting HHT patients to participate in this NIH funded study.
+HHT Centers of Excellence across North America, along with Cure HHT (also known as the HHT Foundation International, Inc.) are now actively recruiting HHT patients to participate in this NIH funded study.
 The goal of this research is to determine what genetic and clinical factors signal high risk for hemorrhage from brain AVMs.
 These risks have never been fully assessed for patients with HHT.
 Ultimately, the results will help doctors make decisions about brain AVM treatment for individual patients and will drive further research in brain AVM therapies.

 - Definite Clinical or Genetic Diagnosis of HHT